azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 ![alt text](../images/01-registered_model.png "Our model has been registered")

-Our model has been stored in the Storage Account that has been created initially for us:
+Our model has been stored in the Storage Account that has been created initially for us.
+You should get this view when you go into the Azure Portal:

 ![alt text](../images/azurmlblobpkl.png "Our model has been stored in Azure Blob")